tusharparimi/tusharparimi/README.md

 I'm Tushar, a data enthusiast currently pursuing Masters in Data Analytics at Northeastern University, Boston, MA.

-🔭 I’m currently looking for coop and internship opportunities as a Data & BI Engineer
+🔭 I’m currently looking for Fall'2023 Full-time opportunities in Data Science field.
 \
-🌱 I’m looking to collaborate on an end to end data solution using cloud technology
+🌱 I’m looking to collaborate on an end to end data solution using Machine Learning & cloud technology
 \
 ⚡ Fun fact: I can speak five different languages: English, Telugu, Hindi, French and Marathi
 \